NEW PARKS VIDEO SHOWCASES NEED

 Saturday, Aug.
 18 —Nadaka Community Festival

 The East Metro Arts and Community Council (EMACC) developed this video to increase reinvestments in area parks and natural areas.
-We are asking community groups to host a video screening and discussion about parks and community services.
+We are asking community groups share the video and engage in the discussion about parks and community services.

 To host a screening of the video, email us at email@example.com